 Ultimately, the order and use of ICRW’s gender-smart investing resources depend on the user, their needs and their overall goal.

-The GSI Resource Hub was developed by ICRW Advisors in 2018 with funding from the UK Department for International Development Impact Programme, and support from CDC Group.
-The gender-smart investing team is comprised of Genevieve Smith, Allie Glinski, Shelley Martin, Ted Rizzo and Margi Goelz.
+The GSI Resource Hub was originally developed by ICRW Advisors in 2018 with funding from the UK Department for International Development Impact Programme, and support from CDC Group.
+The team included Genevieve Smith, Allie Glinski, Shelley Martin, Ted Rizzo and Margi Goelz.

 ICRW Advisors wishes to acknowledge and thank all those who contributed thought leadership, case study information and materiality data in the development of the GSI Resource Hub: